Vitamins

 €37.50

-Vitamin C yes, but is it well absorbed?
+Patented Vitamin C for your Vitality Vitamin C yes, but is it well absorbed?
 Unlike standard vitamin C, VIT C 1000 liposomal is composed of sunflower lecithin phospholipids which protect ascorbic acid and promote its intestinal absorption.
 The natural liposomes also increase its cellular assimilation.
-This food supplement offers a maximum supply of bioavailable vitamin C.
+This food supplement offers a maximum supply of...

 They contribute to the assimilation of proteins, minerals and carbohydrates by our body.
 This is why a vitamin deficiency, due to insufficient intake in the diet in particular, can lead to internal body dysfunctions.
 However, an overdose of vitamins will not necessarily improve the performance of an already healthy body and can be toxic in the long term.